mt2017-tartu-shared-task/nmt-system-B/README.md

 ## Final words
 - __1st_sentence: your_results_on_the_test_set_and_interpretation_(fill_later)__
-- __We had issues with models training rather long - especiallt for OpenNMT, Sockeye was much faster.
+- __We had issues with models training rather long - especially for OpenNMT, Sockeye was much faster.
 Queue times were sometimes really long, especially at the ending part of semester.__
 - __We learnt that in order to train great model, it needs much analysing, trying, evaluating.__